octopus-network/astar-m1-deliverable/README.md

 Wait until you see events of `WriteAcknowledgement` & `ReceivePacket` on the explorer of parachain like below.
 It takes over 10 mins.

 ![e2e](resouces/e2e.png)

+# Legacies
+* If the relayer runs for over 30 mins, the packet transfer will fail unless restart the relayer manually.